If you are someone who remains in his or her comfort zone and finds it difficult at times to step out into the unknown, then read this article.

 This for me is about opening up the concept of self-awareness and self-mastery.
 How can we lead others, understand, guide and empathise when we have no real understanding of ourselves nor emotional control and regulation?

 Precept 5.
 Spirit first, technique second

 I use this and coach this a great deal.
 For me this is key to life, and I have alluded to this in my other articles.
 Spirit and attitude will get you over the line.
 These traits will repeatedly keep you alive and kicking, helping to get you to your destination.
 Desire, determination, motivation, resilience and enthusiasm all go into the mixing bowl of character that will help you reach your goals.

 Mindset is key to success in many ways, but I do accept that talent is essential in the formula of elite performance and when you combine the right skillset with the right mindset then optimum performance is accessible.

 Precept 8.
 Do not think that karate training is only in the dojo

-In summary, in karate we line-up in class before and after a training session – white belts at one end and black belts at the other end with all the other grades represented by colored belts in between.
-When the white belts look to the right they respectfully see the journey ahead to black belt and beyond.
-When the black belts look to the left they equally respectfully see the journey they have been on.
+In summary, in karate we line-up in class before and after a training session – white belts at one end and black belts at the other end with all the other grades represented by coloured belts in between.
+When the white belts look to the right, they respectfully see the journey ahead to black belt and beyond.
+When the black belts look to the left, they equally respectfully see the journey they have been on.
 What a wonderful example of respectfulness and a growth mindset environment.

 For more information on this subject or other interests relating to personal development contact Cranfield Philips.